Issued: 17:45 Wednesday 12th May 2021

 - Stay at least 2 metres away from others.
 Please be generous with space when passing people on paths.

 - If walking with your dog please keep it under effective control and do not let your pet run up to other visitors.
-Please keep your dog on a lead near livestock as there are lambs around the countryside and it is important that you keep the sheep safe.
+Please keep your dog on a lead near livestock to keep the sheep safe.

 - Use a bell or call out in plenty of time to alert other visitors to your approach.